Milas: Ottoman rule

 Milas, together with the entire Beylik of Menteşe was taken over by the Ottoman Empire in 1390.
 However, just twelve years later, Tamerlane and his forces overcame the Ottomans in the Battle of Ankara, and returned control of this region to its former rulers, the Menteşe Beys, as he did for other Anatolian beyliks.
 Milas was brought back under Ottoman control, this time in 1420 by the Sultan Mehmed I. One of the first acts of the Ottomans was to transfer the regional administrative seat to Muğla.

 From 1867 until 1922, Milas was part of the Aidin Vilayet of the Ottoman Empire.
 At the turn of the twentieth century, according to 1912 figures, Milas' urban center had a population of 9,000, of whom some 2,900 were Greek, a thousand or so Jewish, and the remaining majority were Turkish.
 The Greeks of Milas were exchanged with Turks living in Greece under the 1923 agreement for the exchange of Greek and Turkish populations between the two countries, while the sizable Jewish community remained as a presence till the 1950s, at which time they emigrated to Israel; Jews formerly of Milas still visit frequently to this day.

+Climate

+Milas has a hot-summer Mediterranean climate (Köppen: Csa), with very hot, dry summers and mild, rainy winters.